Quasistationary distributions for one-dimensional diffusions with singular boundary points: Yaglom Limits

 \begin{theorem} Suppose that $0$ is an exit boundary, $\infty$ is natural and Assumption \ref{a:1} holds.
 If $A\subset B$ are compact subsets of $[0,\infty)$ and $\nu$ is a compactly supported initial distribution on $(0,\infty)$, then

 where $\vp(\lambda_0,\cdot)$ is the generalized eigenfunction from Definition \ref{d:vp} \end{theorem}

-We first present a sketch of how to use the general form of the spectral theorem (Theorem \ref{t:exit_spectral}) to find the Yaglom limit.
+We start by sketching how to use the general form of the spectral theorem (Theorem \ref{t:exit_spectral}) to find the Yaglom limit.
 First, to get from probability to spectral analysis note that

 To make the latter rigourous we need to impose Assumption \ref{a:1} as $\ind_A$ does not need to be square integrable with respect to $\rho(x)$.
 To show that the right hand side of the last equation converges to